Acts 28

 Acts 28 is the twenty-eighth and final chapter of the Acts of the Apostles in the New Testament of the Bible.
 It records the journey of Paul from Malta to Italy until he is at last settled in Rome.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the traditional attribution to Luke the Evangelist was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 31 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: